Implementation Research for Preventing Violence against Children

-This significant and timely one-week intensive learning opportunity provides an introduction to using Implementation Research to adapt violence prevention interventions for different contexts and settings, with a specific focus on the INSPIRE framework – a compilation of interventions that are proven or highly likely to prevent violence against children developed by the WHO, UNICEF, CDC, Together for Girls, PEPFAR and other stakeholders (WHO, 2016).
+This timely one-week intensive learning opportunity provides an introduction to using Implementation Research to adapt violence prevention interventions for different contexts and settings, with a specific focus on the INSPIRE: Seven Strategies to End Violence technical package.

 Intensive course opportunity

-This participatory and interactive 5-day course on Implementation Research and INSPIRE is designed to bring practitioners from around the world, with their intimate understanding of context, and researchers, with their understanding of the methods and science of inquiry, together to advance our understanding of how to prevent and respond to violence.
+This participatory and interactive course, co-hosted by the University of Edinburgh and EVAC, is designed to bring implementers from government, UN agencies and CSOs around the world, together to advance understandings of how to prevent and respond to violence.

 We are delighted that the following individuals will contribute to facilitating the course: